swapITB100/swapnanilsanyal/README.md

 - 👋 Hi, I’m @swapnanilsanyal
 - 👀 I’m interested in elctronics and coding
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m currently learning INFORMATION TECHNOLOGY
 - 💞️ I’m looking to collaborate on audrino based stuffs
 - 📫 How to reach me 8584059551